 Applications that are required to be advertised will be listed on Councils Planning Register.
 Plans and related documentation for these applications can also be viewed via the Planning Register – at Advertising list.

 The Planning Officer will decide whether to undertake public notification/advertising of the application.
 Any planning application that has the potential to cause material detriment to a person or property will be required to be advertised.
+This includes applications for tree removal or lopping that fall outside of the Vicsmart process.

 The Statutory Planning Unit together with an appointed contractor prepares advertising/notification requirements for a set fee.
 The advertising of a planning application includes some or all of the following: